Angle grinder: Safety and health

 Use of angle grinder can emit a large amount of small respirable dust.
 Excessive dust emission is regulated by air pollution laws and violation can result in fines.
 Proper use of well-designed dust collectors (e.g. dust collection hoods) can reduce dust concentration significantly (up to 80-90%).

 The disc type (fibre disc or grinding wheel) affects the dust's size distribution.
 The dust emitted can be as small as PM1.

-The use of an angle grinder in cutting is not preferred, because large amounts of harmful sparks, fumes and particulates are generated when compared with using reciprocating saw or band saw.
-Angle grinders produce sparks when cutting ferrous metals.
-They also produce shards when cutting other materials.
-The blades themselves may break, which is a hazard to the face and eyes especially, as well as other parts of the body.
-Consequently, a full face shield and other protective clothing must be worn.
-Angle grinders should never be used without their guard or handle attached.
+Angle grinders can produce considerable volumes of harmful sparks, fumes and particulates, especially when compared to using a reciprocating saw or band saw.
+Angle grinders produce sparks when cutting ferrous metals, and can also produce shards when cutting other materials.
+The blades themselves may break, which is a hazard to the face and eyes especially, as well as other parts of the body - in these instances debris moving at high speed may cause penetrating injuries.

+A grinder disc becoming lodged or jammed can cause kickback, a dangerous phenomenon where the tool will jump or thrust back towards the user.
+Consequently, a full face shield and other protective clothing such as cut resistant gloves must be worn at all times.
+Cutting discs often have arrows or marking specifying which direction they should be used in, and it is recommended to adjust the guard so sparks fly away from the angle grinder operator.
+Sparks can also make angle grinders a fire hazard, especially in enclosed spaces.

+Angle grinders should never be used without their guard attached and the handle should only be removed if absolutely necessary.
 All workpieces should be securely clamped or held firmly in a vise.
 In a sound pressure level and vibration study conducted by the US National Institute for Occupational Safety and Health, grinders under an unloaded condition created noise which ranged from 91 to 103 dBA.